siruguri/cptii/README.md

 For demo purposes, you can run `rake db:seed:make_students` to create some students.
 There should already be a school in the database for this to work.

+# Reports

+Reports are sent to the email specified in the environment variable `ADMIN_EMAIL_RECIPIENT`.
+The following reports are available:

+* Get the latest login time for all students: `rake users:report_logins`

 # Admin Interface Manual

 ## Create a new user